 All governments are of essentially the same form.
 They are all hierarchical.
 This probably emerged from the patriarchies of ancient tribes.
 But a patriarch can only govern equitably those whom he knows personally.
 Modern nations are too big for this to be possible.
 A king or president can never know all his people.
 Thus, for any society beyond a small critical size, hierarchical government cannot be other than totalitarian.
 Rule of a large modern nation cannot be maintained without some kind of central power ordering practically all aspects of the individual's life and being.
 Such a hierarchy is, however, rarely controlled by its figurehead.
 He is a mere puppet of a ruling elite who number no more than an ancient tribal group.
 This elite divides and exploits its subjects ruthlessly for its own selfish ends.

 Belying their common form and nature, the governments of this world present themselves in different wrappings.
-They label themselves as capitalist, nationalist, socialist, communist or various hybrids of these.
+They label themselves as being to the Right or Left, or more specifically, as capitalist, socialist, nationalist, communist or various hybrids of these.
 But they are all totalitarian.
 Communist regimes use a more overt hierarchy, enforcing social control through bureaucracy and policing.
-Capitalists achieve this same goal more inductively by manipulating the public mind to create, through sham democracy, the illusion of individual freedom within a reality of socio-economic subservience.
+Capitalists achieve this same goal more inductively by manipulating the public mind to create, through sham democracy, the illusion of individual freedom within a reality of socio economic subservience.
 Socialism is merely a reaction to capitalism.
 It is the other side of the same coin.
 Neither can exist without the other.
 Capitalism, unmediated by socialism, would rapidly self-destruct in a tempest of popular insurrection.
 Socialism, unmotivated by capitalism, would eventually disintegrate through individual apathy.